 “I can shake off everything as I write; my sorrows disappear, my courage is reborn.”

-The latest research by psychologist and researcher Professor James Pennebaker at the University of Texas finds that journaling, writing a daily diary, is an excellent method to help us appraise and understand traumatic events in our lives and organise our ideas.
+The latest research by psychologist and researcher Professor James Pennebaker at the University of Texas finds that journaling, and especially writing about our emotional experiences, is an excellent method to help us appraise and understand traumatic events in our lives and organise our ideas.

 Without it our minds can become stuck in a loop of non-constructive thought patterns that replay repeatedly throughout our lives and cause unnecessary emotional upset.
 Writing about our grief and personal trauma let’s our mind work through the trauma, find closure and allow us to move forward again in our lives.